Islam in South Africa: Marriage

 South Africa is one of the few Muslim minority countries in the world which is considering the implementation of Muslim Personal Law or Muslim Family Law.
 In 2003, a draft Muslim Marriages Bill was submitted to the Department of Justice.
 This would allow courts to enforce the marital regulations of sharia law, with the assistance of a Muslim judge and assessors familiar with Islamic law, to protect the rights of Muslim women.

 Proponents of the bill believe it would protect the rights of Muslim women as decisions made by legal scholars are not legally binding regarding financial settlements following a divorce.

 Questions have been raised about the need for a separate marriage bill for Muslims, and there is lack of consensus in the Muslim community itself on the need for, and structure of the bill.

+In May 2023, Al Jamah political party, under the leadership of Ganief Hendricks, made an attempt to have Muslim marriages officially recognized by presenting a private members' bill to the Minister of Home Affairs.
+The party received support from the Cape Town Ulama Board, who were present during the proceedings.
+As of now, discussions on this matter are ongoing.

 In 2009, an unsuccessful application was brought before the Constitutional Court of South Africa by a Muslim women's organisation, to compel the government to enact the Muslim Marriages bill.
 During the hearing, Judge Kate O'Regan stated that, "the question is whether it is acceptable for the state to take over the management of a particular religion".
 Judge Albie Sachs commented that "it's asking the courts to intrude, in a very profound way, on a very sensitive issue".